$\widehat{Z}$ and Splice Diagrams: Introduction

 \subsection{Spectra in algebra and geometry}

-Finally, in Section \ref{sec:spectrum} we tie together several aspects of the story, mainly focusing on Seifert manifolds.
-These involve geometric structures, such as flat connections on $Y$ and the invariants of the corresponding Brieskorn-type complete intersection singularity, as well as connections with vertex algebras.
+Finally, in Section~\ref{sec:spectrum}, we tie together several aspects of the story, mainly focusing on Seifert manifolds.
+These involve geometric structures, such as flat connections on $Y$ and the invariants of the corresponding Brieskorn-type complete intersection singularity, as well as vertex algebras.

+The $\Zhat_{\sigma}(Y)$ invariants are defined and studied using plumbing graphs.
+In singularity theory, negative definite plumbing graphs correspond to resolutions of the singularity which are smooth complex surfaces.
+Many deep results in singularity theory concern other smooth surfaces related to the singularity, namely those which are results of a smoothing.
+The theory of Milnor fibrations was originally developed for singularities of a single holomorphic function (hypersurface singularities) \cite{Mil69} and later extended to complete intersections \cite{Loo84}.

-Arnold, Steenbrink and Varchenko defined \emph{spectrum of hypersurface singularity} \cite{St85}, generalized later by Steenbrink--Ebeling to isolated complete intersections \cite{EbSt98}.
-We call it spectrum for short.
-The spectrum is a collection of real numbers whose exponentials are eigenvalues of monodromy, but the distribution in $\R$ is governed by a subtle mixed Hodge structure on the cohomology of Milnor fiber.
-It satisfies strong upper-semiconituity properties with respect to deformations.
+\emph{Spectrum of hypersurface singularity} \cite{St85} was defined by Arnold, Steenbrink and Varchenko and generalized later by Steenbrink and Ebeling to complete intersections \cite{EbSt98}.
+The spectrum is a collection of real numbers that refine the eigenvalues of the monodromy, using a natural mixed Hodge structure on the cohomology of Milnor fiber.
+Its most important property is the upper-semicontinuity under deformations.

-It has been known since the fundamental work of Fintushel--Stern \cite{FS90} that Casson invariant of the link of Brieskorn homology sphere $\Sigma(p,q,r)$ is one eighth of the signature of the Milnor fiber $\mu$ of the corresponding singularity $x^p+y^q+z^r=0$.
-Signature is related to a signed count of the elements of the spectrum \cite{SavelievBook}.
-Curtis \cite{Cu01} defined an $SL(2,\CC)-$Casson invariant $\lambda^{C}$ and proved with Boden \cite{BC06} an $\SL(2,\CC)$ version for $\Sigma(p,q,r)$, relating $\lambda^{C}$ to one-fourth of the Milnor number (rank of the cohomology of the Milnor fiber).
-We extend the relation to any number of fibers, using a new definition of Casson invariant $\lambda^{P}_{SL(2,\CC)}$ defined by Abouzaid and Manolescu \cite{AbMa20}, based on the work of Hamm \cite{Ham72} and Boden and Yokogawa \cite{BoYo96}:
+Recall that for pairwise coprime integers $p$, $q$, $r$, the Brieskorn homology sphere $Y = \Sigma(p, q, r)$ is the link of the Brieskorn singularity $X\colon x^p+y^q+z^r = 0$.
+A relation between the Milnor fiber of $X$ and the topology of the link was given by Fintushel and Stern \cite{FS90}.